 RR = [a / (a + b)] / [c / (c + d)]

-d is the number of members of the control group who didn't develop the disease;
+d– Number of members of the control group who didn't develop the disease; and

 After calculating the risk ratio, you will probably want to understand what the result means.
 You can interpret it according to the guidelines below: